-- How the project supports the topic area objectives and target specifications and metrics; and - The potential impact of the project on advancing the state-of-the-art, and - The potential of the proposed technology or solution to have broad applicability to the wind industry as a whole, including compatibility with turbines made by more than one manufacturer.
+- How the project supports the topic area objectives and target specifications and metrics; and - The potential impact of the project on advancing the state-of-the-art.

-Criterion 2: Project Research and Market Transformation Plan (30%) Research Approach, Workplan and SOPO
+Criterion 2: Project Research Plan (30%)

+Research Approach, Workplan and SOPO

-- Degree to which the approach and critical path have been clearly described and thoughtfully considered; and - Degree to which the task descriptions are clear, detailed, timely, and reasonable, resulting in a high likelihood that the proposed Workplan and SOPO will succeed in meeting the project goals. - The degree of rigor demonstrated in the research plan for testing and demonstrating the effectiveness of the proposed solution; - Degree to which the applicants demonstrate that they have relevant permits sufficient to conduct research or have a credible plan to obtain them in a timeframe that will not cause significant project delays; and - Plan for publication of research results in peer-reviewed literature in an expeditious fashion.
+- Degree to which the approach and critical path have been clearly described and thoughtfully considered; and - Degree to which the task descriptions are clear, detailed, timely, and reasonable, resulting in a high likelihood that the proposed Workplan and SOPO will succeed in meeting the project goals.